ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 the past.
 Given a maximum STH issuance rate of one per hour, an attacker has 336 unique STHs per log for tracking.
 Clients MUST ignore STHs older than 14 days.
-We consider STHs within this validity window to be personally identifiable data, and STHs outside this window to be personally identifiable.
+We consider STHs within this validity window to be personally identifiable data, and STHs outside this window not personally identifiable.

 A log may cease operation, in which case there will soon be no STH within